mb2o/docs/start/config.md

 	SetEnv LARAVEL_ENV local

 > **Note:** Using a web server other than Apache?
-No problem.
-Just follow your server's method of setting environment variables.
+Check your server's documentation to learn how to set environment variables.

 Great!
 Next, create an **application/config/local** directory.
 Any files and options you place in this directory will override the options in the base **application/config** directory.
 For example, you may wish to create an **application.php** file within your new **local** configuration directory: